 One of the most important goals of this International Commission and Association on Nobility is to educate the general public about the International Nobility, topics related to it, and with representatives around the world.
 Another important goal is to support in everyday possible noble, royal, and imperial Houses by promoting activities to unite the members and non-members and thus struggle together for our most noble cause.

-We are living in a world of not genuine titles, illegitimate pseudo-sovereigns and self-styled orders.
+We are living in a world of phantasy titles, illegitimate pseudo-sovereigns and self-styled orders.
 Almost every day you go to a formal meeting without seeing at least one person wearing an "Order".
 Almost invariably, the wearer will tell you it was given to him by Prince "This" or Prince "That", the last surviving scion of a Royal House which you are convinced became extinct centuries ago.

 Many wearers of such "Orders" rest with the assumption that the average person will have no idea what is and what is not a valid Order, and those who do know would be far too polite to start an argument in public.

 There are many "orders of chivalry" on the internet, however not more than a good dozen is doubtlessly legitimate.
 Many of the so-called sovereign princes and patriarchs make false claims to non-existing thrones and are not a genuine fons honorum.
 Institutions which claim to be "legitimate" are in fact self-styled and illegitimate.
 The honors which are awarded by these pseudo-orders to anyone who is willing to pay the fee are completely worthless.